Many of our training opportunities and skill enhancement offerings may qualify for vouchers and reimbursement through various sources.

 Union Members • Employees and members of local and national unions may be eligible for a partial or full reimbursement of courses.
 Please contact your union representative for information.

 Department of Veteran’s Affairs • Vouchers accepted for certificate training programs.
 For more information and requirements, please visit www.va.gov

-Vocational and Educational Services for Individuals with Disabilities (VESID) • Vouchers are accepted for certificate training programs.
-For more information and requirements, please visit www.vesid.nysed.gov
+Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR) • Vouchers are accepted for certificate training programs.
+For more information and requirements, please visit http://www.acces.nysed.gov/vr

 Workforce Investment Act (WIA) • Qualified unemployed individuals can receive vouchers for career training or to upgrade skills.
 Please contact the Jamaica Workforce at 718-557 6755 or visit www.workforcenewyork.org

 The nation's leading education services institution is now offering student loans for non-credit Continuing Education courses.
 Please check with other lenders, as well.

 To contact Sallie Mae:

 Scholarships available to Continuing Education Students.
 Inquire when registering.
 The Helena Rubinstein Career Success is offering competitive scholarships to students enrolling in vocational, noncredit programs who have not earned an Associate or Bachelor degree.
 Covers up to 90% tuition.
 Applications are available through the Continuing Education Office or through your program coordinator.
 Please contact the Office of Continuing Education @ 718.631.6343 for scholarship details and application.